 - Democratic Politics: Key Debates and Issues (PG)

-My current research focuses on citizenship and democratic renewal.
+My current research focuses on dynamics of socio-political renewal.
 It engages with various accounts of radical and representative democracy and it seeks to explore the ways in which different forms of democratic action enhance and challenge institutionalist politics.
 Two specific projects are part of this research.
-The first project, builds on my interest in agonistic theory and it probes into the relation between agonistic readings of democratic subjectivity, radical and representative democracy.
-The second project, focuses on spontaneous politics, partisanship and political mobilization.
+The first project, builds on my interest in agonistic theory and radical democracy, and it probes questions of mobilisation, change and investment in democratic norms.
+The second project, that draws on my interest in psychoanalysis, focuses on processes of political idealisation, imagination and grief as resources for contemporary politics.

-I am interested in supervising PhD students in the following areas: radical democracy; agonism; democratic representation and action; post-structuralist conceptions of political subjectivity; republican accounts of citizenship; and discourse theory.
+I am interested in supervising PhD students in the following areas of contemporary political theory: radical democracy; agonism; democratic representation and action; post-structuralist conceptions of political subjectivity; republican accounts of citizenship; and discourse theory.

 For details of all my research outputs, visit my WestminsterResearch profile.